 This cineplex, located right around the corner from the Fillmore, has eight screens for your viewing pleasure.
 For a more enjoyable experience, check out the bar and bistro or just sit back and relax with popcorn and a soda from the refreshment stand.

 An architectural masterpiece, The Fillmore itself is as worth seeing as any band that plays here.
 Stand on the main floor next to the historic stage and look up at soaring ceilings, embellished with carvings and gold paint, while the booming speakers rattle your bones.
-If you choose the tranquility of the balcony instead, sink into velvet-covered seats, sip cocktails, and eat French fries.
-With posters representing almost every group that has ever played here, the history of American music is on full display.
+If you choose the tranquillity of the balcony instead, sink into velvet-covered seats, sip cocktails, and eat classic American meals like Burgers and French Fries.
+With posters of artists like Jimi Hendrix, The Doors, Jefferson Airplane, The Byrds and Moby Grape, the history of American music is on full display.
+Next time when your favorite artist plays in The Filmore, don’t forget to check them out!

 With one ticket, guests can see three to five bands in one night at Bottom Of The Hill.
 All musical genres are represented here, and it is a good bet that whatever you like will play here eventually.
 Modest Mouse, Yo La Tengo, MGMT, Mates of State and the Mighty Mighty Bosstones are just a few of the cutting-edge performers to have graced Bottom of the Hill's hallowed stage.
-Occasionally, all-age shows allow even the youngest music fans to rock-out with the big kids.
+Occasionally, all-age shows allow even the youngest music fans to rock out with the big kids.
+The venue also offers a full bar and a kitchen, so no need to worry if you’ve got an appetite for drinks and food.

 Finally San Francisco got itself a branch of this trendy bowling alley.
 Lucky Strike in SoMa offers 12 state of the art bowling lanes, a lot of giant projector screens, a 40-foot bar and private party rooms.
 If you get in the mood for a burger or a beer during your game, Lucky Strike also offers a great variety of drinks and food.